strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 num.recovery.threads.per.data.dir=1
 # ...
 ```

+Configuration updates to the thread pools for all brokers might occur dynamically at the cluster level.
+These updates are restricted to between half the current size and twice the current size.

 > Kafka broker metrics can help with working out the number of threads required.
 For example, metrics for the average time network threads are idle (`kafka.network:type=SocketServer,name=NetworkProcessorAvgIdlePercent`) indicate the percentage of resources used.
 If there is 0% idle time, all resources are in use, which means that more threads would be beneficial.